ideus-team/bem-snippets/README.md

 Single page JS (hashchange & other funcs)

 **php-geo**
-Get Country and City by IP
+Sypex Geo — Get Country and City by IP